Fellowship1954/Analyzing-Science-Articles--Gene-Identification-In-Brain-Tumors/README.md

 # Output
 print(f"The total number of samples for this experiment: {total_count_sample}")
 ```
 Down below was how the abstracts and full-text PMIDs were separated.
-Copy and paste a batch of the PMIDs from the 1,100 samples file to the main_list variable and the full-text PMIDs into the full_text variable. **See paper [Paper](#based-on-senior-research-paper) for how the researcher use the code.**
+Copy and paste a batch of the PMIDs from the 1,100 samples file to the main_list variable and the full-text PMIDs into the full_text variable. **See paper [Senior Research Paper](For github/GenesAssociatedwithBrainTumors.docx.html) for how the researcher use the code.**
 ```python
 # Function to find IDs that do not match between two lists
 def find_non_matching_ids(list1, list2):